 The deep ocean is generally considered to include the ocean below a transition known as the thermocline.
 The thermocline is the sharp temperature decrease that lies at the base of the surface mixed layer where waters are generally uniform in temperature as a result of convection.
 Deep-water masses are produced at the surface of the ocean and transported to depth via downwelling.
-Generally, downwelling occurs where the surface ocean is warm, or, rarely, unusually saline.
+Generally, downwelling occurs where the surface ocean is cool, or, rarely, unusually saline.
 Downwelling water travels along lines of equal density known as isopycnals and spreads out horizontally at the level where it is equal in density to the surrounding water mass.

-The production of deep-water masses via downwelling occurs in high-latitude regions of the northern and southern hemisphere where the surface ocean is cooled by winds.
+The production of deep-water masses via downwelling occurs in high-latitude regions of the northern and southern hemispheres where the surface ocean is cooled by winds.
 Wind moving over the water both cools it and causes an increase in evaporation.
 This evaporation targets just the water molecules, resulting in an increase in the salinity of the water.
 Falling temperature and increasing salinity render these surface water masses denser, allowing them to downwell.
 In certain locations, the formation of sea ice also causes an increase in salinity as the freezing removes fresh water, leaving the salt behind in a process known as brine exclusion.
 Pockets of salty water around the margins of the ice sink as a result of their higher density.
 Moreover, brine exclusion intensifies the cooling by wind.

 Today there are three major deep ocean masses.
 North Atlantic Deep Water or NADW is mainly produced where the surface ocean is cooled in the Norwegian Sea in the northern part of the North Atlantic on the north side of a ridge that runs between Greenland, Iceland, and Scotland.
 This cooled water seeps through the ridge and downwells.
 Portions of NADW are also produced in the Labrador Sea and in the Mediterranean.
 This water mass is 1-2.5oC and 35 ppt.
 NADW travels down the west side of the North Atlantic Ocean at a depth of 2000-4000m and through the west side of the South Atlantic.
 Much of NADW upwells in the Southern Ocean, but portions join the Antarctic Circumpolar Current and travel at depth into the Indian and Pacific Oceans.